WMRGL/nginx-server-blocks/README.md

 # -- OR --
 include etc/nginx/sites-enabled/*.conf;

 # whichever of these is being included, use this for the symlink when adding new applications.
+Enabled application config files should symlink to here.
 ```

 NOTE: all group changes require a new login to set groups.